paragdhumal/MyProjects/Tomcat Application/Step_by_step_file.md

 Host a Tomcat server in an instance and attach MariaDB to it (2 tier application).

-1. Launch an EC2 instance in AWS with general configurations.
-Open port 22, 3306 and 8080 in Security group.
+1. **Launch an EC2 instance in AWS with general configurations.
+Open port 22, 3306 and 8080 in Security group.**
-2. Take access of your instance via. ssh through Putty or MobaXterm.
+2. **Take access of your instance via. ssh through Putty or MobaXterm.**
-3. Install Java on the system.
+3. **Install Java on the system.**

-'''
+'''bash
 yum install java -y
 '''
 Now go to Google and type 'Tomcat 8 Download', go to the first link and copy the tar.gz link from Core.
 Now, in your system put the command and press enter.

-'''
+'''bash
 wget https://dlcdn.apache.org/tomcat/tomcat-8/v8.5.100/bin/apache-tomcat-8.5.100.tar.gz
 '''
 4. The file is zipped.
 Unzip by command (tar -xzvf <file name>).
 Now, go inside the unzipped folder named "apache-tomcat-8.5.97".